akc/sloane/docs/sloane.md

 --all
 :   Fetch all matching entries (equivalent to -n 999999).

+--filter
+:   Filter out those sequences from standard input that are in the local
+    database.
+The input is expected to be in the form returned by **hops**(1).

 --invert
 :   Return sequences *not* in the database (used with `--filter`).